 Comparison reflects publicly available information as of June 2026.
 Foreplay website.

-Foreplay is exceptional at what it does: a very large, community-curated ad library with AI search and filters, Spyder for 24/7 competitor brand tracking, Lens for creative analytics on your connected ad accounts, and AI-assisted briefs that turn saved ads into scripts and storyboards.
-But Foreplay stops at the brief — it does not generate ad images, product photography, or video.
-Production still happens with creators, editors, or a separate tool.
+Foreplay is built for research.
+A large, curated ad library, AI search, Spyder for 24/7 brand tracking, Lens for creative analytics, and AI briefs that turn saved ads into scripts.
+But it stops at the brief.
+It does not make the ad.
+You still need creators, editors, or another tool.

-Aims covers the research need most people go to Foreplay for — searching competitor ads (Meta + Instagram) and emails — and then generates the creative itself.
-The trade-off: Foreplay's pure research is deeper and broader.
+Aims covers the research most people use Foreplay for, searching ads across Meta and Instagram plus emails, and then makes the creative itself.

-If research depth is your bottleneck, Foreplay wins on it.
-Its library spans Meta, Instagram, TikTok, and LinkedIn (YouTube support is limited/beta), with Spyder tracking specific brands around the clock — creative-test timelines, landing-page archives, and trending hooks — plus a developer API to pipe enriched ad data elsewhere.
+If research is your bottleneck, Foreplay wins on it.
+Its library spans Meta, Instagram, TikTok, and LinkedIn, with Spyder tracking specific brands around the clock and an API to pipe ad data elsewhere.

-Aims' built-in ad search covers Meta ads and Instagram and is designed to feed creation, not to be a standalone, exhaustive ad database.
-For a dedicated research team, that depth difference matters.
+Aims’ ad search covers Meta and Instagram and is built to feed creation, not to be a standalone research database.
+For a dedicated research team, that depth gap matters.

-With Foreplay you pair the research tool with separate photo, video, and design production.
-With Aims, one platform handles research (ad + email), generation across photos, video, and static ads, a brand kit, content library, and Shopify import.
+With Foreplay, you pair research with separate tools for photos, video, and design.
+With Aims, one tool handles research (ads and email), generation across photos, video, and static ads, a brand kit, and Shopify import.

 No tool is right for everyone.
 Here's where Foreplay may be the stronger pick.

-It depends on what you need.
-Foreplay is a best-in-class ad research, swipe-file, and briefing tool — but it doesn't make ads.
-Aims includes built-in competitor ad search (Meta + Instagram) and email discovery AND generates the product photos, UGC videos, product videos, and static ads.
-If you want to go from inspiration to finished creative in one place, Aims is the stronger fit; if you only need research and briefs for a team that already produces assets, Foreplay is excellent.
+It depends on your need.
+Foreplay is a strong ad research, swipe-file, and briefing tool, but it does not make ads.
+Aims has ad search (Meta and Instagram) and email research built in, and it makes the photos, videos, and static ads.
+To go from inspiration to finished creative in one place, Aims fits better.
+For research and briefs alone, Foreplay is excellent.

-No. Foreplay is a research and workflow tool — it saves, organizes, searches, and tracks competitor ads and turns them into AI-assisted briefs and scripts.
-It does not generate ad images, product photography, or video; you still need creators, editors, or a separate generation tool to produce the creative.
-Aims handles that generation step natively.
+No. Foreplay saves, searches, and tracks competitor ads and turns them into briefs and scripts.
+It does not generate images, photos, or video.
+You need creators, editors, or another tool to make the creative.
+Aims makes it for you.

 Not directly.
-Foreplay's competitor data is creative-focused — which ads are live, how long they've run, creative velocity, and transcribed hooks — but it does not expose rivals' actual spend, ROAS, or conversions.
-Its Lens analytics reflect your own connected ad-account performance, not competitors' financial results.
+It shows which ads are live, how long they have run, and transcribed hooks, but not real spend, ROAS, or conversions.
+Its Lens analytics cover your own connected ad accounts, not competitors’ results.

-Aims covers the core need most users go to Foreplay for — searching and pulling competitor ad inspiration (Meta + Instagram) plus an email archive — and then goes further by generating the creative itself.
-Foreplay still wins on depth of pure paid-social ad research, dedicated 24/7 brand monitoring, and a developer API.
-Choose based on whether your bottleneck is research depth (Foreplay) or actually producing on-brand ads end-to-end (Aims).
+Aims covers the main reason people use Foreplay, searching competitor ad inspiration (Meta and Instagram) plus emails, and then makes the creative.
+Foreplay still goes deeper on pure ad research, 24/7 brand tracking, and an API.
+Pick based on whether your bottleneck is research depth or producing ads.

-Yes — many teams do.
-Foreplay can serve as a deep research and briefing layer while Aims handles built-in ad/email search plus generation of photos, video, and static ads.
-If you’d rather consolidate, Aims combines research and creation in one subscription.
+Yes, many teams do.
+Foreplay can be the deep research layer while Aims handles built-in search plus generation of photos, video, and static ads.
+If you would rather consolidate, Aims does both in one tool.

-Research competitors, then generate product photos, video ads, static ads and emails — all in one place.
-Your first creations are free.
+Research competitors, then generate product photos, video ads, static ads, and emails.
+All in one place, and your first creations are free.